mxeng/mcp-docs/bit_manipulation.md

 Note that above we are setting all the unspecified bits to '0'.

 #### Setting a bit
 Setting a bit means making it go to 1 (previous value doesn't matter).
 It is possible to set one bit and leave the rest alone.
 This is very useful for controlling devices that are connected to your microcontroller one pin at a time.
-To set one bit high we do a bitwise OR of current value and the bits we want to set and then write the result back to the register
+To set one bit high we do a bitwise OR of current value and the bits we want to set and then write the result back to the register.
 Set R2 while leaving all the other bits as they are.
 ```c
 REGISTER = REGISTER | (1<<2); //xxxx xx1x (x means value unchanged)